nickstanley574/DePaulCSC241Interview/_notes/11-notes.md

 The next for loop pattern we are going to explore is the accumulator loop.

-This `for` loop “pattern” used to traverse a sequence, accumulating a value as we go, such as the sum-so-far
+To do this we iterate over a sequence, accumulating a value as we go, such as the sum-so-far

 The accumulation pattern includes:
 * initializing an “accumulator” variable to an initial value.